 - Infrastructure Protection and Disaster Management Division projects strengthen situational awareness, emergency response capabilities, and critical infrastructure protection.

-Acquisition Support and Operations Analysis (ASOA) projects provide technical, analytical and managerial expertise and resources to help DHS components identify, evaluate and acquire equipment, technology, and services efficiently and affordably to better secure the nation.
+Acquisition Support and Operations Analysis (ASOA) projects provide technical, analytical and managerial expertise and resources to help Department of Homeland Security (DHS) components identify, evaluate and acquire equipment, technology, and services efficiently and affordably to better secure the nation.